 How 100 ownership law will affect existing businesses

-The registration of an existing LLC company can be renewed by selling the shares of UAE nationals to foreigners and making them the sole owner of the company.
+You can renew the registration of an existing LLC company by selling the shares of UAE nationals to foreigners and making them the sole owner of the company.

 According to the amendment, existing companies must “change their positions” by January 2, 2022.
-To bring quorum, notice, and meeting specifications in line with the amendment, the LLCs’ articles of association may need to be amended.
+To bring quorum, notice, and meeting specifications in line with the amendment, the LLCs’ articles of association may need amendment.

 How ITQAN will help you

-At ITQAN, we endeavor to understand all standards and business requirements so we may provide professional and reliable advice on current laws and regulations, inform our clients about their rights, and provide cost-effective business solutions adapted to their specific needs and budget.
+At ITQAN, we endeavor to understand all standards and business requirements so we may provide professional and reliable advice on current laws and regulations, inform our clients about their rights, and provide cost-effective business solutions that meet their specific needs and budget.
 Book an appointment with one of our specialists right now to obtain answers to all of your business-related questions.